The Real Slim Shady: Awards

-"The Real Slim Shady" was very successful at the 2000 MTV Video Music Awards, winning awards for Video of the Year and Best Male Video, as well as being a nominee for Best Rap Video, Best Direction, Best Editing and Viewer's Choice.
+"The Real Slim Shady" was successful at the 2000 MTV Video Music Awards, winning for Video of the Year and Best Male Video, as well as being a nominee for Best Rap Video, Best Direction, Best Editing, and Viewer's Choice.
 The song was also performed by Eminem at the show with look-a-likes of himself, as in the video.